-Date of review 6/11/23 Who was involved Preschool team Key changes made and reason why Transferred to new DOE format Record of communication of significant changes to relevant stakeholders Principal: participated in review, handed updated copy Staff: participated in review, updated copy in staffroom policy folder Parents: participated in review, updated copy on website Please note, parents must be notified at least 14 days prior to a change that may have a significant impact on their service's provision of education and care or a family's ability to use the service.
-Date of review 8/9/23 Who was involved preschool team, whole school staff team
+Date of review 30/5/25 Who was involved preschool team, whole school staff team, children, and families Key changes made and reason why No changes needed at this time Record of communication of significant changes to relevant stakeholders Principal: participated in review, handed updated copy Staff: participated in review, updated copy in staffroom policy folder Parents: participated in review, updated copy on website Please note, parents must be notified at least 14 days prior to a change that may have a significant impact on their service's provision of education and care or a family's ability to use the service.
+Date of review 24/5/24 Who was involved preschool team, whole school staff team, children, and families Key changes made and reason why Clarified how we maintain supervision around children's toileting area.
+Record of communication of significant changes to relevant stakeholders Principal: participated in review, handed updated copy Staff: participated in review, updated copy in staffroom policy folder Parents: participated in review, updated copy on website Please note, parents must be notified at least 14 days prior to a change that may have a significant impact on their service's provision of education and care or a family's ability to use the service.
+Date of review 6/11/23 Who was involved Preschool team

-Key changes made and reason why Added section about protecting children in an online environment in accordance with the Child Safe Standards Record of communication of significant changes to relevant stakeholders Principal: Staff: Parents: Please note, parents must be notified at least 14 days prior to a change that may have a significant impact on their service's provision of education and care or a family's ability to use the service.
+Key changes made and reason why Transferred to new DOE format Record of communication of significant changes to relevant stakeholders Principal: participated in review, handed updated copy Staff: participated in review, updated copy in staffroom policy folder Parents: participated in review, updated copy on website Please note, parents must be notified at least 14 days prior to a change that may have a significant impact on their service's provision of education and care or a family's ability to use the service.
+Date of review 8/9/23 Who was involved preschool team, whole school staff team Key changes made and reason why Added section about protecting children in an online environment in accordance with the Child Safe Standards Record of communication of significant changes to relevant stakeholders Principal: participated in review, handed updated copy Staff: participated in review, updated copy in staffroom policy folder Parents: participated in review, updated copy on website Please note, parents must be notified at least 14 days prior to a change that may have a significant impact on their service's provision of education and care or a family's ability to use the service.
 Date of review 17/5/23 Who was involved preschool team, whole school staff team, children, and families Key changes made and reason why Requirements for parent volunteers has changed to completing a new declaration document as well as providing government issued ID that displays current address Record of communication of significant changes to relevant stakeholders Permanent school staff will be alerted to changes during next school staff meeting.
 Casual teachers will be alerted to read local procedures folder on next commencement day of work with staff alerting them to changes.
-Date of review 4/5/22 Who was involved preschool team, whole school staff team, children, and families
+Date of review 4/5/22 Who was involved preschool team, whole school staff team, children, and families Key changes made and reason why Transferred to new DOE format.

-Key changes made and reason why Transferred to new DOE format.
-Record of communication of significant changes to relevant stakeholders Permanent school staff will be alerted to changes during next school staff meeting.
+Record of communication of significant changes to relevant stakeholders

+Permanent school staff will be alerted to changes during next school staff meeting.
 Casual teachers will be alerted to read local procedures folder on next commencement day of work with staff alerting them to changes.